xmos/lib_xud/module_xud/doc/basic_usage.rst

 Endpoint data is sent/received using three main functions, ``XUD_SetData()``, ``XUD_GetData()`` and ``XUD_GetSetupData()``.

-These assembly functions implement the low level shared memory/channel communication with the ``XUD_Manager()`` core.
+These assembly functions implement the low-level shared memory/channel communication with the ``XUD_Manager()`` core.
 For developer convenience these calls are wrapped up by XC functions.

-These functions will automatically deal with any low level complications required such as Packet ID toggling etc.
+These functions will automatically deal with any low-level complications required such as Packet ID toggling etc.

 ``XUD_GetBuffer()``